Help to Buy Mortgage and the lenders critera on new builds

 I gave the below scenario to the lender to ensure that we were all crystal clear on their position in regards to their definition of.

 The property was built in 2009 and it was never sold and is always been rented by the house builder until a suitable buyer was found.
-The lender confirmed that although the property is three years old it still falls under Help to Buy.
+The lender confirmed that although the property is three years old it still falls under.

 I hope this clarifies your questions around new build properties and Help to Buy mortgages.